 In a small village of Kammansanda once a saint had a vision to build a temple with one crore Shiva Lingas and he installed the first Shiva Linga on 10 Oct 1980 which was followed by devotees installing Shiva Lingas from various parts of the world.
 Today the Kotilingeshwara Temple is home to Ninety Lakh Shiva Lingas and is also the home to the tallest Shiva Linga in the entire world which stands at 108 feet tall.

 Most of our vacations during my childhood were planned to places of pilgrimage, and my father being an ardent Shiva devotee, we ended up visiting numerous Shiva temples all across the country.
-By now I have already lost the count of Shiva temples that I have visited over the years.
+By now I have lost the count of number of Shiva temples that I have visited over the years.